Things To Do In Folkestone

 Things for Kids to do in Folkestone

 We have a fab adventure playground in the coastal park, and there is also a decent children’s play area in Radnor Park, very close to Folkestone Central train station.
 If you venture to the opposite side of Radnor Park you’ll find a large duck pond.
-A short walk away on Radnor Park Avenue is the Folkestone Sports Centre, with skywalk, dry ski slope and swimming pool.
+Folkestone’s sports centre has closed down but there are plans to reopen it.
 There is also the Silver Screen Cinema on Guildhall Street.

 • F51 is our new, huge, indoor skatepark.
 It also has a climbing wall and coffee shop.